a-thul2/Smart-Scholar_Deep-Research-Assistant/README.md

 # Smart Scholar - Deep Research 🧠📚

-**Smart Scholar** is an experimental, agentic deep-research assistant that coordinates multiple AI agents to plan searches, summarize findings, draft a detailed report, and optionally send the finished report via email.
+**Smart Scholar** is an agentic deep-research assistant that coordinates multiple AI agents to plan searches, summarize findings, draft a detailed report, and optionally send the finished report via email.
 The project stitches together modular agents (Planner, Searcher, Writer, Emailer) orchestrated by a `ResearchManager` and exposes a simple Gradio UI for interactive use.

 ---